mcollina/reusify/README.md

 ## Why

-It is faster because V8 do not have to collect all the functions you create.
-On a short-lived benchmark it is as fast as creating the nested function, but on a longer time frame it create less pressure on the garbage collector.
+It is faster because V8 doesn't have to collect all the functions you create.
+On a short-lived benchmark, it is as fast as creating the nested function, but on a longer time frame it creates less pressure on the garbage collector.

 ## Other examples